Bill de Blasio: Education

 As mayor, de Blasio's signature initiative was the implementation of Universal Pre-K, i.e. publicly funded pre-kindergarten for all New York City residents.
 He sought to fund the program by increasing taxes on New York City residents earning $500,000 or more.
 De Blasio's initiative saw an increase in Universal Pre-K enrollment in New York City through 2015, with over 70% of pre-K expansions happening within the ZIP codes of the city's poorest quartile.
 In 2017, de Blasio proposed an expansion of the program to "3-K", to include three-year-olds.
 Preschool for three-year-olds would start in poorer neighborhoods, with the goal of covering the entire city, if the state or federal governments provided funding.

 In 2014, De Blasio's decision to deny public space to several New York City charter schools provoked controversy among advocates of school vouchers.
 The decision overturned a Bloomberg administration arrangement that allowed for "co-locations", where charter schools were housed in public school buildings.
 De Blasio also revoked $200 million of capital funding earmarked for charter schools.
 The New York Times emphasized that de Blasio approved 14 charter school co-locations and only denied three, suggesting that he was being unfairly cast as being opposed to charter schools.
 Two months after the initial decision, the mayor's office announced that it had found space for the three schools.
 The city would lease, renovate, and maintain three buildings, which were previously used for Catholic schools, from the Archdiocese of New York.
 The three charter schools are run by Success Academy Charter Schools.

 Environmental issues

 In April 2019, De Blasio announced his support for the Green New Deal and for legislation to ban the construction of glass and steel skyscrapers in New York City, citing environmental concerns and feeling they contribute to global warming.
 He also criticized the development at Hudson Yards in Manhattan.

+Foreign Policy

+On April 24, 2015, the 100th anniversary of the Armenian genocide, De Blasio voiced support for its national recognition.